ibm-cloud-docs/api-handbook/design/robustness.md

 There are several reasons ignoring invalid input is dangerous and ill-advised.
 The following are hazards of a service that ignores invalid input:

-* Client developers may be confused as to why a feature is not working as expected, when in reality their request is inadvertently malformed in a way that's hard to spot.
+* Client developers could be confused as to why a feature is not working as expected, when in reality their request is inadvertently malformed in a way that's hard to spot.
-* Subtle bugs in client applications may result in dangerous unintentional consequences.
+* Subtle bugs in client applications could result in dangerous unintentional consequences.
 For example, if a filter parameter on a list operation is ignored because a malformed value is unintentionally provided, a client might misconfigure or delete the wrong set of resources.
 In extreme cases such bugs could result in outages of dependent services, loss of data, or accidental